ifarzana/laravel-crud/readme.md

 ## Do it

-- modify .env according to your neeeds
+- modify .env according to your database configuration
 - php artisan migrate
 - composer update